arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

 `-DENABLE_QEMU_TESTING=OFF` CMake option if testing is not required or QEMU is not installed.

-Some recent targets are not supported by QEMU, for these the Arm FVP models are used instead.
-These models are available free-of-change but are not open-source, and come with their own licenses.
+Some recent targets are not supported by QEMU, for these the Arm Fixed Virtual Platform (FVP) models are used instead.
+These models are available free-of-charge but are not open-source, and come with their own licenses.

 These models can be downloaded and installed (into the source tree) with the